Jade Plant

 How to care jade plant?

-Light conditions for money plant
+Light conditions for money plant:

 For summer plantation of money plant, select a shady place & for indoor choose a shiny area.
 Next to the south-facing window is the best option for house plantation.

-If this type of location is not available in your house or indoor working place, you can use artificial grow lights.
+And if this type of location is not available in your house or indoor working place, you can use artificial grow lights.

-Watering Carasulla Ovata
+Watering Carasulla Ovata:

 Similar to other plants, watering is the essential thing in caring for a jade plant.
 Be moderate while watering this plant.